Tree pipit: Life cycle

-Management and conservation
+Distribution and habitat

-They breed in habitats with a wooded component, including Lowland heath and coppice.
-They are found mostly in open birch woodland on the boundary with moorland, or open structured oak woodland – therefore heavy thinning is required to produce a gappy character.
-They prefer low canopy medium-sized trees, where there is low-growing scrub and bramble less than 2 metres high, so that horizontal visibility is relatively high.
-They like a mosaic of grass and bracken, but not very grazed short turf, so light to moderate grazing is preferred.
-Glades are also valuable, and streams are preferred.
+The tree pipit breeds in habitats with a wooded component, including lowland heath and coppice.
+It is most common in open woodland bordering on moorland or in open structured oak woodland – hence the need for heavy thinning to create a gappy structure.
+It prefers medium-sized trees with a low canopy, where there is low-growing scrub and brambles less than 2 metres high, so that horizontal visibility is relatively good.
+It likes a mosaic of grass and bracken, but not heavily grazed short turf, so light to moderate grazing is preferred.

-Once they have arrived they nest on the ground amongst grass or heather tussocks.
-They forage on invertebrates found in the ground vegetation.

-They need scattered trees as song perches.